-Masami Smith, NAICCO Executive Director, and Ty Smith, NAICCO Project Director, are both tribally enrolled members of The Confederated Tribes of Warm Springs (Oregon); where they were both born and raised.
-They are married with three children, one grandson, and have been by each other’s side for nearly 30 years.
-Together, they have chosen to combine their life experiences and education to seek out the best possible ways to give back to their Native People, both here in Ohio and around Indian Country.
+Masami Smith, NAICCO Executive Director, and Ty Smith, NAICCO Project Director, are both tribally enrolled members of The Confederated Tribes of Warm Springs (Oregon); where they both were born and raised.
+They are married with three children, one grandson, one granddaughter, and have been by each other’s side for 30+ years.
+Together, they have chosen to combine their life experiences and education to seek out the best possible ways to give back to their Native People, both in Ohio and around Indian Country.

-Since 2011, they have been serving as management at the Native American Indian Center of Central Ohio (NAICCO).
-Over the years, they have not only helped save NAICCO from going under, but they also revitalized the organization into that of a reputable urban Indian center in Ohio – one based on integrity.
-Today, they are still devoted to their mission work of preserving and restoring balance in the lives of Native American youth and families living in and around Ohio through tradition, culture, family, community, wellness, and education driven values and initiatives.
+Since 2011, they have had the honor and responsibility of serving as management at the Native American Indian Center of Central Ohio (NAICCO).
+Over the years, they have not only helped save NAICCO from going under, but they also revitalized the agency into that of a reputable urban Indian center in Ohio – one based on integrity.
+Along with that, they have been able to positively impact the lives of countless Native American individuals and families.
+Today, they continue to hold steadfast to their mission work of preserving and restoring balance in the lives of their Native People through traditional, cultural, educational, family, community, and wellness driven values and initiatives.